lifemapper/core/docs/installConfig/fixme.rst

 #.
 Clear off old install from Yeti nodes (old data is on /state/partition1;
    delete all but kvm and lost+found)
 #.
 Separate configuration files by roll, to avoid conflicts
+#.
+Change pipeline into a service and/or lm command